jmaduski/TEST-Jay/README.md

-Demo
+#Demo

-echi "trials learning the process"
+echo "trials learning the process"

+#yes we made it